zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 end
 ```

-Rails will automatically look for a `.turbo_stream.erb` view file and render that view when found.
+Zoisite will automatically look for a `.turbo_stream.erb` view file and render that view when found.

 Turbo Stream responses can also be rendered inline in the controller action: